BitCurator/bitcurator-access-webtools/README.md

 # BitCurator Access Webtools: Browse disk images and file system metadata in a web service

-The **BitCurator Access Webtools** project allows users to browse a wide range of file systems contained within disk images using a web browser.
+The **BitCurator Access Webtools** project allows users to browse file systems contained within disk images using a web browser.
 It is intended to support access requirements in libraries, archives, and museums preserving born-digital materials extracted from source media as raw or forensically-packaged disk images.

 The service uses open source libraries and toolkits including The Sleuth Kit, PyTSK, and the Flask web microservices framework.
 It uses PyLucene along with format-specific text-extraction tools to index the contents of files contained in disk images, allowing users to search for relevant content without individually inspecting files.